-The 2017 Atlantic hurricane season began this June and continues through the end of November.
+The Atlantic hurricane season begins June 1st and continues through the end of November.
 The hurricane season refers to the annual formation of tropical cyclones in the Atlantic basin, a number of which hit and affect the United States.
 As hurricane season continues, the likelihood of serious storms increases.
 And this year, experts predict the hurricane season will be busier than usual.

 One of the best ways to stay prepared during hurricane season is to stay up to date with hurricane news and alerts.
 Sign up for text or email alerts that update you with hurricane watches, warnings, and other relevant notifications about storms.
 The more you know about the particular storm, the better you can prepare your family and your home to deal with it.

 You should also have a family emergency communication plan in place in the event that you and your family members are separated when a hurricane or tropical storm hits.
 Ready.gov has tips for putting a plan together, as well as a plan template you can download.

 You should also be prepared in the event that an evacuation is ordered this hurricane season, or in case your family decides to evacuate even if there is no order.
 Roads have evacuation routes in place, and while the traffic can get backed up, it is best to follow the evacuation routes instead of taking shortcuts, as these roads may be closed or blocked off.